 The “Parameters” toolbar gives additional options to process a vector image.
 For example, we recommend clearing of the “Angle Smoothing” checkbox to accentuate finer details.

 Note for beginners: The processed vectorized image sits above the original raster picture and is a separate, independent contour object.
 This object is selected by default.
 You can move it using a mouse or arrow keys.
 You can edit the nodes of the object using the “Node tool”.

 Just try all three filters to compare the results of image processing.
-Every image is individual.
-In every case the filters work in a different way producing different effects.
+Every image is an individual.
+In every case, the filters work in a different way producing different effects.
 To achieve the best result choose among the three filters that one, which makes a contour of the optimal quality.

 - How to convert a raster to contours http://inkscape.paint-net.ru/?id=30

 Notes: 1.
 Gcodetools and Inkscape are free and open source software licensed the GNU GPL, free for commercial use as well.
 Both programs are crossplatformal and have distributives for Windows, Linux и MacOS.